Ways to get career-related experience during college

 More below about:

 - Externships can be a bridge between exploring career options and getting a look at a real world environment.
 They may be short-term or long-term in duration: a few hours to a few days, or perhaps a few hours per week over a semester or year (similar to an internship).
 You have a pre-arranged time to spend at a work environment to watch and learn from people in the career field or type of work environment that interests you.
 Individuals and organizations who host externs are contributing their valuable time to give you a free learning experience; typically you neither receive compensation nor do you pay for the learning experience.
 Externships are mostly for the purpose of learning more about a career field or work environment, but if you make a very good impression on the people you meet, it could open the door to another experience (internship, co-op, summer job, etc.) later.
+More about externships.

 - Internships are usually one-term experiences and are often in the summer, though not always.
 Internships can be paid or unpaid, full-time or part-time, and are sometimes for academic credit; these factors vary by career field and employer.
 Internship eligibility varies by employer; some offer internships to students who are freshmen; others require a higher academic level.
 Note that academic credit can only be granted by an academic department, and involves paying tuition.
-You should absolutely make yourself aware of opportunities and requirements in your academic department.
+You should make yourself aware of opportunities and requirements in your academic department.

 - Learn more about internships.